 Successful completion of the FTVDM minor will be indicated on the transcript and diploma.

 Enrollment in FTVDM minor courses is typically restricted to our declared majors and minors on the priority and first enrollment passes and opens to all students at the start of second enrollment pass, space permitting.
 Removing enrollment restrictions is a manual process which happens when our staff arrives for work on the day.
+The department does NOT give PTEs out for any of these courses and enrollment is handled by the myUCLA system.

 Courses for the Film, Television and Digital Media Minor: